LaunchCodeEducation/lchs/src/chapters/http/exercises.rst

    A simple webpage for HTTP viewing.

 For these examples, you will need to open a couple of new tabs.
-Click the *Open in repl.it* button to enter the full workspace.
-Next, click on the *Open in a new tab* button that appears in the upper right corner of the output panel.
+Click the *Open in replit* button to enter the Replit workspace.
+Next, *Fork* a copy of the code to your own account.
+Finally, in the upper right corder of the output panel, click the *Open in a new tab* icon.

 .. raw:: HTML